jermspeaks/christmas-adventure/DECISIONS.md

 **Title:** Talking to Officer Martinez

 **Referenced by:**
+- `section-102.md` (choice: "Ask Officer Martinez about it")
 - `section-24.md` (choice: "Talk to Officer Martinez about the investigation")
 - `section-36.md` (choice: "Check if anyone else saw or heard anything")
+- `section-63.md` (choice: "Ask Officer Martinez about the medical examiner's estimate")
+- `section-99.md` (choice: "Ask Officer Martinez about it")

 ### section-44.md